dingherself/phil-324/syllabus.md

 The university requires at least 135 hours of work by each student for a 3-credit course like ours, and so you should expect to spend an average of 20 hours every week working on this course.
 Around a third of these will be so-called “contact hours”—that is, watching recorded lectures and discussing with your peers and the instructor.
 The rest will be spent on readings and assignments.

 I understand this is not a trivial time commitment.
 I also know you are already working incredibly hard by taking a summer course.
 What I really hope to see, then, is that all of you will be able to get the most out of this class.
-All the hours you spend reading, thinking, discussing and writing will be rewarding in the end.
+All the hours you spend reading, thinking, discussing, and writing will be rewarding in the end.

 ### Please Don’t Procrastinate!